What is a Token?

-Tokens are specially formatted chunks of text that serve as placeholders for a dynamically generated value.
+A Token is a specially formatted chunk of text that serves as a placeholder for a dynamically generated value.

-Here's a really simple example: You want to display a welcome message to user's of your site, and you want it to be personalized so how about you add their name and instead of just saying "Welcome", you can say "Welcome, Joe".
+Here is a really simple example: You want to display a welcome message to the users of your website, and you want it to be customized.
+You could add their name and instead of just saying "Welcome", you can say "Welcome, Joe".

-In order to avoid having to hard-code a welcome string for every single user of the site it would be nice to dynamically generate the string.
-So you use a one like the following, "Welcome,
+In order to avoid having to hard-code a welcome string for every single user of the website, it would be nice to dynamically generate the string.
+You could use one similar to the following, "Welcome,

 [user:display_name?Anonymous]".
-A string of static text that will be located and replaced with a dynamic value.
+A string of static text that can be located and replaced with a dynamic value.

 - The first part

-user:in this case is the token type.
-Token types are used to group like things together into a namespace.
-User's for example have name, mail, and last-login properties.
-Posts have title, ID and author properties.
-Token type also plays an important role in determining what tokens are available in what context.
+user:in this case will be the token type.
+Token types are used to group things together into a namespace.
+For example, users can have name, email, and last-login properties.
+Posts can have title, ID and author properties.
+This Token also plays an important role in determining what tokens are available and in what context.

 - The second part, after the

 :is the token itself.
-This signifies what value will be substituted into the string containing the token.
+This means what value will be substituted into the string containing the token.

-:display_namein this case indicates we want the current user's username.
+:display_namein this case it indicates that we want the current username.

-In many cases, it's useful to allow users to define patterns or large chunks of text that contain programmatically derived values.
+In many cases, patterns or large chunks of text that contain derived values can be defined by users.

 For example, from email messages addressed to a given user, or URL path aliases containing the title of a given post.